hylu-dev/hylu-blog/content/posts/overview-of-probability/index.md

 Let's say we infer that a fifth of vegetarians are activists and a tenth of non-vegetarians are activists.
 Then we can solve as follows

 $$P(H|E) = \frac{P(Vegetarian)P(Activist\ if\ Vegetarian)}{P(Activist)} = \frac{\frac{1}{4}*\frac{1}{5}}{\frac{1}{5}+\frac{1}{10}} = \frac{1}{6}$$

+Imagine from here, we can repeat the process with new evidence using the previous evidence as our hypothesis instead, further refining our probability.
+This forms the basis of many uses cases like risk analysis and machine learning.'